yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/_index.md

 * The database and its tables must be created using YugabyteDB version 2.13 or later.
 * CDC supports YSQL tables only.
 (See [Limitations](#limitations).)

-Be aware of the following:

-* You can't stream data out of system tables.
+Be aware that you can't stream data out of system tables.

 {{< note title="Note" >}}